felias-fogg/dw-gdbserver/README.md

 debug_build_flags =
     -Og
     -ggdb3

-[env:atmega328p]
-platform = atmelavr
-framework = arduino
-board = ATmega328P
-board_build.f_cpu = 16000000L
-board_hardware.oscillator = external

 ```

 Note that the debug environment should be the default one.
 It should be the first if no default environment has been declared.

-I further noticed that the avr-gdb debugger in the PlatformIO toolchain is quite dated and often does not start (e.g. under Ubuntu 24.04).
-Simply replace it with a more recent version from /usr/bin or /usr/local/bin, perhaps after haing it installed with you local packet manager.
+I further noticed that the avr-gdb debugger in the PlatformIO toolchain is quite dated and does not start (e.g. under Ubuntu 24.04 and macOS 15.5).
+Simply replace it with a more recent version from /usr/bin or /usr/local/bin, perhaps after having it installed with you local packet manager.
+The location where PlatformIO stores its copy of avr-gdb is `~/.platformio/packages/toolchain-atmelavr/` , where the tilde symbol signifies the home directory of the user.

 ### Gede